7.4 Mixed models with multiplicative trend

 One of the issues that can be encountered, when using these models is the explosive trajectories because of the multiplicative trend.
 As a result, when these models are estimated, it makes sense to set the initial value of trend to 1 or a lower value, so that the optimiser does not encounter difficulties in the calculations.

-Furthermore, the combination of components for the models in this class makes even less sense than the combination for the previous class of models.
-For example, the multiplicative trend assumes either the explosive growth or decay as shown on the following two figures:
+Furthermore, the combination of components for the models in this class makes even less sense than the combination for the Class C (discussed in Section (ADAMETSMixedModelsGroup3)).
+For example, the multiplicative trend assumes either the explosive growth or decay as shown on the plots in Figure 7.1.

-When it comes to the parameters bounds, this is a mistery for the mixed models.
+When it comes to the parameters bounds, this is a mystery for the mixed models of this class.
 This is because the recursive relations are complicated and calculating the discount matrix or anything like that becomes a challenging task.
 Using the usual bounds should still be okay, but keep in mind that these mixed models are typically not very stable, so from my experience the smoothing parameters should be as low as possible, assuming that the initial values guarantee a working model (not breaking at some of observations).